G-Core/product-documentation/documentation/fastedge/create-apps/create-fastedge-apps.md

 ```
 ### Step 3.
 Create a source

-For illustration, we’ll create a simple app that responds with "HTTP 200" and the text “*Hello world!*” in the response’s body.
+For illustration, we’ll create a simple app that responds with "HTTP 200" and the text “Hello world!” in the response’s body.

 Create a main source file src/lib.rs with the following content: